How To Sign PDF On Mac: The Easiest Way To Electronically Sign

 Signing the PDF File Yourself

-With an electronic signature solution like DottedSign, this process can be completed on your Mac within seconds and sent back instantaneously.
+With an electronic signature solution like DottedSign, this process can be completed on your Mac or iPhone within seconds and sent back instantaneously.
 It is easily accessible through the app or any web browser such as Apple Safari.

 Here are the simple steps to sign the PDF file yourself: